Klabin: Beginning and origins

 Klabin's history begins with the arrival of two families of Lithuanian immigrants to Brazil; the Klabins and the Lafer.
 In 1889, Maurício Freeman Klabin arrived in the country and, in 1890, founded the printing company M.F.Klabin & Irmão.
-In 1894, the Lafer family arrived in the country, being connected to the Klabins due to the fact that one of Mauricio's sisters was married to a member of the Lafer family.
+In 1894, his uncle, Zelman Lafer, arrived with his son Miguel Lafer; his brothers Salomão, Hessel and Luiz Klabin came from the United States.
+Afterwards, his cousins Max Klabin, Wolff Kadischewitz, Lazar Kadischewitz and Henrique Kadischewitz also came to Brazil.

 In 1899, united by their homeland and family, Lafer-Klabin brothers and cousins founded Kablin Irmãos & Cia.
 (KIC) in the city of São Paulo, a store, manufacturing workshop, and importer of office and typography supplies.

 In 1902, KIC leases the Fábrica de Papel Paulista, in Itu, with the contract ending in 1907.
 In 1909, KIC established its first mill, the Companhia Fabricadora de Papel, which only began operating in 1914, and by the 1920s, had become one of the largest manufacturers in the sector in Brazil.
 In 1920 Klabin Irmãos e Cia. opened its office in Rio de Janeiro, then the capital of Brazil.